turingschool/try-turing/try-coding-general/ruby-intro/index.md

 # Ruby Introduction

 Ruby is a dynamic, open-source programming language widely known for its simplicity.
 It has an intuitive syntax that is natural to read and comparatively easy to write.
+It is used primarily for Back End Engineering.

 ## Forking Your First Replit